 In the UK and Europe, elderberry is a much loved traditional remedy.
 A valuable hedgerow medicine, used since ancient times for all manner of ills.
 In England, they call it “the medicine chest of the country people”.

 Scientific studies show that the berry does indeed support our immune system.
 It is antiviral and significantly shortening the duration of cold and flu symptoms.
 Elderberries also can ward off these viruses if taken in large enough doses, early enough.
 Add to this its antioxidant and anti-inflammatory properties.

 Elderberry syrup is my favourite antiviral remedy and fermented garlic and honey is my favourite antibacterial remedy for winter colds and flu.
 The garlic and honey remedies back up the elderberry to prevent or in case of a secondary infection.

 Since our move interstate, I have not found a good elder foraging spot yet.
 This winter I am relying on quality dried certified organic elderberries that I purchased from a trusted supplier online.

 Half a kilo usually gets us through a bout of sickness or threatened sickness for our family of four.
-I have actually found that having a stash of dried berries in the pantry is very handy.
+I have found that having a stash of dried berries in the pantry is very handy.
 They keep for a couple of years and are ready to go when illness threatens or strikes.
-I wish I always had a batch made up however this is rarely the case in our busy household!
+I wish I always had a batch made up; however, this is rarely the case in our busy household!